jpremchander/PROJECT-RADIANT/DEMO.md

 # Advanced Threat Intelligence & Detection — Demonstration Script
 ## Project RADIANT | MISP + Suricata + AI

-> This document is the complete video demonstration script for Project RADIANT.
 > Each section includes what to show on screen, what to say, and commands to run.

 ---